Glycogen-rich clear cell carcinoma of the breast

 Specialists consider glycogen-rich clear cell breast carcinoma to be a member of a heterogeneous group of breast neoplasms which include secretory and lipid-rich carcinomas of the breast and signet-ring breast cancer.

-Women who develop glycogen-rich clear cell carcinoma of the breast tend to range in age from 35 to 78 years.
-However, the average age for the development of glycogen-rich clear cell carcinoma of the breast is about 52 years.
+Women who develop glycogen-rich clear cell cancer of the breast tend to range in age from 35 to 78 years.
+However, the average age for the development of this type of cancer is about 52 years.

 Clear Cytoplasm, as a result of the abundant Glycogen

-Glycogen-rich clear cell carcinoma of the breast is generally composed of many cells containing abundant glycogen, and this usually results in clear cytoplasm.
+Glycogen-rich clear cell breast cancer is generally composed of many cells containing abundant glycogen, and this usually results in clear cytoplasm.

 Pathologists extract this glycogen when processing the tissue for histological sections, leaving vacuolated cytoplasm.